UKCloud/documentation/articles/vmware/vmw-sco-byof.md

 ## About Bring Your Own Firewall

-Bring your own firewall allows customers to customise their networking infrastructure by installing their own virtual firewall appliance in place of the vCNS device UKCloud includes as standard with its compute services.
+Bring your own firewall allows customers to customise their networking infrastructure by installing their own virtual firewall appliance in place of the NSX Edge Services Gateway device UKCloud includes as standard with its compute services.

-This can allow customers to leverage their own in-house expertise with a particular technology or can provide access to some higher level networking functionality not natively available in the vCNS device.
+This can allow customers to leverage their own in-house expertise with a particular technology or can provide access to some higher level networking functionality not natively available in the NSX Edge Services Gateway device.

 ## Default setup